-- 1.4 Two types of retail frontage are found in the town centre primary retail frontages and secondary retail frontages. - 1.5 Primary retail frontage represents core retail activity, often identifiable by high levels of pedestrian footfall, higher rents and commercial rates, the presence of national retailers, and a high proportion of shops. - 1.6 Secondary retail frontage is are often characterised by lower rateable values, and the presence of independent and convenience retailers, and diverse and flexible uses (e.g. offices and restaurants as well as shops). - 1.7 The Town Centre primary and secondary retail frontages are due to be designated in forthcoming Council Planning Policy for the Town Centre.
-In the meantime, these frontages have been published in a Guidance Note on the Council's website.
+- 1.4 Two types of retail frontage are found in the town centre primary retail frontages and secondary retail frontages. - 1.5 Primary retail frontage represents core retail activity, often identifiable by high levels of pedestrian footfall, higher rents and commercial rates, the presence of national retailers, and a high proportion of shops. - 1.6 Secondary retail frontage is often characterised by lower rateable values, and the presence of independent and convenience retailers, and diverse and flexible uses (e.g. offices and restaurants as well as shops). - 1.7 The Town Centre primary and secondary retail frontages have been published in a Guidance Note on the Council's website.
 More information can be found in Chapter 3.